JayasuryaThirumaran/NPCI_MLOps_Assignment4/Readme.md

 # **Data Tracking with DVC in GitHub Codespaces**

-This project demonstrates how to track raw and processed data using **DVC** and push these files to a remote storage (Google Drive).
+This project demonstrates how to track raw and processed data using **DVC** and push these files to a remote storage (Virtual Machine ).
 Participants will learn to version datasets, ensuring reproducibility in a collaborative setting.

 ---